sighupio/furyctl/README.md

 > ❗️ **WARNING**
 >
-> You must first upgrade the cluster using the old provider(e.g.: `opensearch`), update the configuration file to use the new provider(e.g.: `loki`) and then run the command above.
+> You must first upgrade the cluster using the old configuration (e.g.: logging type `opensearch`), update the configuration file to use the new type (e.g.: `loki`) and then run the command above.

 #### 3.1.
 Advanced upgrade options (OnPremises provider only)